en

 Support us Newsletter

 Dora was 35 when she was taken to Kazerne Dossin together with her husband and children.
 Daughters Corine and Ida were 12 and 5 years old at the time.
 On 13 December 1943 they were put on Transport Z, the first of four Sonder transports.
+This transport was special because the destination wasn’t Auschwitz-Birkenau and because it contained people from countries that sided with nazi Germany.
 The transport did not depart directly from Mechelen.
 Because it was organised by the Judenabteilung in Brussels, the 132 deportees were taken to Brussels-North railway station.
 From there, they undertook the second part of the journey by passenger carriage accompanied by Walloon SS men.
-The Nazis split the group into two in Brussels.
+The Nazis split the train into two in Brussels.
 The 68 men were sent to Buchenwald and the 64 women and children to Ravensbrück.
 Jacques was consequently separated from his wife and daughters.
 The women and children arrived at Ravensbrück on the evening of 16 December 1943.

 The reason why Dora and her family were taken to concentration camps rather than extermination camps was because they had a special status.
 They were “political Jews” and were therefore subject to a special regime depending on the diplomatic and military connections of their country of origin.
 Jews from certain countries with this status, could potentially be exchanged for German prisoners of war.
 However, this was merely a pretext used by the German regime, since in reality only a small number of exchanges took place.
 Although their status as “political Jews” initially protected them, Dora and her family were eventually rounded up.